dlozanob/My-Notes/SAA-C03.md

 - Initiating VPC sends a request to the receiving VPC
   - Owner role required
   - IP CID blocks in each VPC must not overlap
-- Receiving VPC accepsts the request
+- Receiving VPC accepts the request
   - Owner role required
 - Each VPC needs a defined route to the other VPC
   - May require routing table modifications